V4Fire/Client/src/components/super/i-static-page/README.md

 # components/super/i-static-page

-This module provides a super class for all root components.
+This module provides a superclass for all root components.

 The root component is the top component of any application.
 It contains all other components, and all components have a property that refers to it: `r` or `$root`.